ibar2/sicp/README.md

 # sicp
-Code and the Answers for structure and interpretation of computer programs SICP book
+my Learning package for structure and interpretation of computer programs SICP book

-This book uses a functional programing language called List and it's dialect a Racket i will also use Racket to solve the problem.
+This book uses a functional programing language called Lisp and it's dialect a Racket i will also use Racket to solve the problem.